alibaba/react-intl-universal/README.md

   }
 }
 ```
-Furthermore, your React.Component's properties is not inherited in subclass since component is injected by [react-intl](https://github.com/yahoo/react-intl).
+Furthermore, your React.Component's properties are not inherited in subclass since component is injected by [react-intl](https://github.com/yahoo/react-intl).

 Due to the problem above, we create [react-intl-universal](https://www.npmjs.com/package/react-intl-universal) to internationalize React app using simple but powerful API.